 - 1. Practice all standard industrial safety standards.
-DO NOT load any payload that will overload any component of the trailer or cause an unsafe condition. - 2.
+Do not load any payload that will overload any component of the trailer or cause an unsafe condition. - 2.
 Park the tractor/semitrailer in a straight line on level even surface.
-Set the tractor brakes and release the semitrailer brakes (See Figure 3-6.) - 3.
+Set the tractor brakes and release the semitrailer brakes (See Figure 3-5.) - 3.
 Start operation of hydraulic power system. - 4.
 Shut off gladhands and disconnect the air and electrical service lines from the semitrailer to the gooseneck and store in the storage compartment provided in the driver's side approach plate. - 5.
 Move TRAILER LIFT lever to the up position, raising the semitrailer. - 6.
 Push LOAD BLOCK RELEASE BUTTON raising the load blocks up. - 7.
-Push CARRIER LOCK RELEASE BUTTON to allow carrier to rotate when activating TRAILER LIFT lever. - Continue to push RELEASE BUTTONS while moving TRAILER LIFT lever to the down position, lowering the semitrailer to the ground. - 9.
+Push carrier lock release button to allow carrier to rotate when activating TRAILER LIFT lever. - Continue to push RELEASE BUTTONS while moving TRAILER LIFT lever to the down position, lowering the semitrailer to the ground. - Continue to push LOAD BLOCK RELEASE BUTTON and TRAILER LIFT lever to down position until the teeth on load carrier go past the load block.
+Continue to push the CARRIER LOCK RELEASE BUTTON and TRAILER LIFT lever to down position until the carrier lock goes past the carrier lock stop.
+The release buttons will not need to be pushed after they clear the stops. - 10.
 Continue with TRAILER LIFT lever in the down position until the gooseneck lift arms rest on the tractor frame rails.
-A clearance of 1/8 to 1/4 inch should be obtained between the gooseneck load hooks and the frame receiver hooks. - 10.
+A clearance of 1/8 to 1/4 inch should be obtained between the gooseneck load hooks and the frame receiver hooks. - 11.
 Pull the tractor forward a few inches and determine that the gooseneck has detached from the semitrailer.
-If the gooseneck does not detach from the semitrailer, repeat steps 9 and 10.
+If the gooseneck does not detach from the semitrailer, repeat steps 10 and 11.
 When gooseneck does detach from trailer, proceed to pull the tractor away from the semitrailer.